 - Families have an additional option to ensure their children enter kindergarten with the maturity, confidence and skills they need to excel.

 - Schools benefit because children will be better prepared to succeed academically and less likely to be placed in special education or held back in later grades.

 As a Parent, What Do I Need to Know?

-- Transitional kindergarten is part of the public school system and is free for families.
+- Transitional Kindergarten is part of the public school system and free for families.

-- ENROLLMENT: To register, go to your school of residence and let the office know that you would like to register for Transitional Kindergarten.
+- ENROLLMENT: To register for Transitional Kindergarten, go to your school of residence and let the office know that you would like to register for Transitional Kindergarten.
 To find your school of residence, use our School Locator.
 Visit Open Enrollment for more details.

 Dr. Julianne Reynoso

 “Our dedicated teachers and staff are committed to maintaining a safe, orderly, and caring learning environment for all students in all of our elementary schools.
 Our practices value diverse learning styles, provide rich experiences for all learners, and nurture high self-esteem and character development to make the transition to middle school seamless.” -- Dr. Reynoso